preshus-dzn/Pajamas-Project/README.md

 * Site Wei sitew@csu.fullerton.edu

 ## Coding Language and reference
-JAVASCRIPT, HTML, CCS, YELP API
+JAVASCRIPT, HTML, CCS, LeafletJS, YELP API

 ## How to use our program
 1. If you are Linux user, you can use Terminal to clone the github repository to your device use `git clone https://github.com/preshus-dzn/Pajamas-Project.git`.